the-scouts/por/sphinx_source/chapter-11.rst

 ------------------------------
 a.
 Awards for gallantry are for acts which would normally include an element of personal risk.

 b.
-Awards for gallantry are made by the Chief Scout, who is advised by the National Awards Advisory Group, to Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts, Scout Network Members, adult members and Associate Members as determined by the Appointment Process Table 2: Appointments in POR and to Occasional and other Helpers.
+Awards for gallantry are made by the Chief Scout, who is advised by the National Awards Advisory Group, to Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts, Scout Network Members, adult members and Associate Members as determined by :table:`2: Appointments` and to Occasional and other Helpers.

 c.
 The Gilt Cross, with a blue and red vertically patterned ribbon and emblems or brooches corresponding to them, is awarded for gallantry in circumstances of moderate risk.